 Step 2: Register or Transfer Your Domain

 You can register a domain through your host or through a separate registrar such as Namecheap or Google Domains.
 If you register elsewhere, you will need to update your domain’s DNS nameservers to point to your hosting provider.
-Nameserver changes typically take between a few minutes and 48 hours to fully propagate, though most resolve within a couple of hours.
-Once DNS is pointing at your host, you are ready to install WordPress.
+Nameserver changes typically take between a few minutes and 48 hours to fully propagate.

 Step 3: Install WordPress

 Most hosting providers offer a one-click WordPress installer through their control panel, usually via Softaculous or a similar auto-installer tool.
-Log into your hosting control panel, find the WordPress installer, enter your site name and admin email, and click install.
-The process takes under two minutes.
 If your host does not offer a one-click installer, you can do a manual install: download the WordPress zip from WordPress.org, upload the files via FTP or your file manager, create a MySQL database and user, then run the setup wizard by visiting your domain in a browser.

 Step 4: Install SSL